MicroStrategy/rest-api-docs/docs/common-workflows/administration/server-management/manage-server-settings.md

 Endpoint: [POST /api/auth/login](https://demo.microstrategy.com/MicroStrategyLibrary/api-docs/index.html#/Authentication/postLogin)

-This endpoint allows the user to authenticate with the MicroStrategy REST Server.
+This endpoint allows the user to authenticate with the Strategy REST Server.
 You can provide the information used to create the session in the body of the request.
 In this example, you can use standard authentication, so you need to provide the username and password.
 If the call is successful, the resulting response returns a status code of 204 and a response header containing X-MSTR-AuthToken.
 This authorization token is used by all subsequent requests.

 In the following example, standard authentication uses a username of administrator and a blank password.